Pseudo-Simulation for Autonomous Driving: Limitations and Future Work

 \section{Limitations and Future Work}

 While pseudo-simulation demonstrates strong correlation with closed-loop evaluation and offers advantages over existing paradigms, we acknowledge several limitations:

 \boldparagraph{Correlation with Real-World Deployment} Our current validation focuses on establishing correlation with established simulation benchmarks.
 We do not yet demonstrate or claim direct correlation with performance metrics from real-world vehicle deployment.
 Bridging this gap between simulation-based evaluation and predicting real-world outcomes remains an important direction for future investigation.
+Rather than replacing real-world validation, frameworks to augment real-world evaluations with simulation can be applied more effectively with our work~\cite{Luo2025ARXIV}

 \boldparagraph{Pre-Processing Computational Cost} The current pipeline relies on a per-scene optimization process (based on MTGS) to generate the synthetic views, requiring approximately 1-2 hours per scene on current hardware.
 While manageable for our dataset scale (under 1000 scenes), this computational cost limits scalability for extremely large datasets.
 Exploring recent advancements in potentially faster, feedforward 3D scene representation and rendering methods could offer a path towards significantly reducing this overhead in the future~\cite{Yang2025ICLR,Miao2025CVPR}.